-Code Citations: 6-9-1; 6-9-2; 6-9-2; 6-9-3; 6-9-4; 6-9-6; 6-9-7; 6-9-8; 6-9-9; 6-9-10; 6-9-10.5; 6-9-11; 6-9-14; 6-9-15; 6-9-16; 6-9-17; 6-9-18; 6-9-19; 6-9-29; 6-9-31; 6-9-32; 6-9-37
+Code Citations: 6-9-1; 6-9-2; 6-9-2.5; 6-9-3; 6-9-4; 6-9-6; 6-9-7; 6-9-8; 6-9-9; 6-9-10; 6-9-10.5; 6-9-11; 6-9-14; 6-9-15; 6-9-16; 6-9-17; 6-9-18; 6-9-19; 6-9-29; 6-9-31; 6-9-32; 6-9-37

 Innkeepers' taxes.
 Provides that a member appointed to a convention and tourism commission under the uniform innkeeper's tax statute who is required to be: (1) engaged in a convention, visitor, or tourism business; or (2) involved in or promoting conventions, visitors, or tourism; need not be a resident of the county if the member is an owner or an executive level employee of a convention, visitor, or tourism business that is located within the county.
 Provides that such a member must be a resident of Indiana.
 Repeals the requirement in the uniform innkeeper's tax statute that not more than a simple majority of the members of a convention and tourism commission may be affiliated with the same political party.
 Requires the department of state revenue (department) to provide each commission with summary data of the amount of the innkeeper's tax collections to the county.
-Provides that, in the case of a county that has adopted an ordinance requiring the payment of the innkeeper's tax to the county treasurer instead of the department: (1) the county treasurer is required to annually report to the department the amount of innkeeper's tax collected in the county in the preceding calendar year; and (2) the department is required to provide summary data of the commission established for that county.
+Provides that, in the case of a county that has adopted an ordinance requiring the payment of the innkeeper's tax to the county treasurer instead of the department: (1) the county treasurer is required to annually report to the department the amount of innkeeper's tax collected in the county in the preceding calendar year; and (2) the department is required to provide summary data of the total amount of the county's innkeeper's tax collected in the preceding calendar year to the commission established for that county.
 Makes conforming changes.